 Visitor groups were also asked to list the details of their expenditures on the east coast.
 The largest proportion of the total expenditures was spent on lodging (35%), restaurants and bars (17%), and groceries and takeout food (12%).
-Other expenditures that comprised at least 5% of the total proportion of expenditures were: gas and oil (11%), other transportation expenses (5%), and camping fees and charges (5%).
-Other expenditures comprised 3% or less of the total proportion of expenditures (Papadogiannaki et al. 2007).
+Other expenditures that comprised at least 5% of the total proportion of expenditures were: gas and oil (11%), other transportation expenses (5%), and camping

 West coast (Gulf coast) - Visitor groups were asked to list their group's expenditures in the surrounding area (areas south of Lake Okeechobee) on the west coast (Gulf coast).
 The average expenditure of visitor groups on the west coast was \$872, with an average total expenditure per person (per capita) of \$396.
-Fifteen percent of the visitor groups spent no money in the surrounding area on the west coast, while 37% of visitor groups reported spending \$601 or more (see figure 3-25) (Papadogiannaki et al. 2007).
+Fifteen percent of the visitor groups spent no money in the surrounding area on the west coast, while 37% of visitor groups reported spending \$601 or more (see figure 3-25) (Papadogiannaki, Le, and Hollenhorst 2007).